-Real World Science is a network of museums across the UK that use their natural history collections to engage pupils and teachers with science.
+Real World Science is a network of museums across the UK that use their natural history collections in collaboratively developed national programmes, to engage a range of public audiences with natural science.

-The programme considers global issues on a local scale.
-It links collections and current scientific research with the science curriculums across England, Northern Ireland, Scotland and Wales, with a focus on children aged seven to 14.
+Programmes from the network consider global issues on a local scale.
+We link collections and current scientific research with the science curriculums across England, Northern Ireland, Scotland and Wales, and provide opportunities for school, family and youth audiences.

 - increase the number of students and teachers visiting museums with natural history collections